Luis Robert Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.43).
+- The Twins have the sixth-ranked team ERA among all league pitching staffs (3.53).

-- The Twins give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Twins pitchers combine to surrender 29 home runs (0.9 per game), the seventh-fewest in the league.

-- Varland (0-0) gets the starting nod for the Twins, his second of the season.
+- Lopez (2-2) takes the mound for the Twins in his seventh start of the season.
+He's put together a 4.00 ERA in 36 2/3 innings pitched, with 46 strikeouts.

-- His most recent time out came on Friday, April 14 against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up six hits.
+- His last time out was on Friday against the Kansas City Royals, when the right-hander went six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.